WHY IS THE NEWS MEDIA SO DESTRUCTIVE AND HOW CAN WE FIX IT?

 Enormous amounts of money and effort are put into a vast industry dedicated to slyly crafting agenda-driven messages to achieve optimal brainwashing and manipulative behavioral effect.

 They’re playing all of us.
 Don’t take that as an insult.
+It is not your fault.
+You are being lied to and manipulated.

 It’s not just in the political realm where widespread use of misinformation drives behavior.

-I strongly believe the public relations business has invaded the journalism business to the point where the cautious consumer sadly needs to be wary of any message they hear, whether it’s that chocolate is healthy, toothpaste will help you get dates, or that a reverse mortgage is a good idea for granny.
+I strongly believe the public relations business has invaded the journalism business to the point where the cautious consumer sadly needs to be wary of any message they hear, whether it’s chocolate is healthy, toothpaste will help you get dates, or that a reverse mortgage is a good idea for granny.

 The media is enormous and certainly not monolithic.
 Discussing media can become confusing if you don’t differentiate the hundreds of diverse players.